-Lectures & Lab in this online course
+Lectures & Lab in this remote course

-- 1. The situation that each of us is experiencing is a unique and unprecedented, and some of us may be facing new responsibilities and worries.
-We are making this class as flexible as possible, still ensuring that each of us can progress toward the learning goals. - 2.
-To make this remote class as interactive as possible and to build a sense of community, all of the lectures will be provided synchronously, and I encourage all of you to attend.
-They will also be recorded, and will be available asynchronously on Canvas. - 3.
-Attendance in lecture is not mandatory.
-However, it will help you understand and provide background for what we will do in the labs.
-Even though students may watch lectures asynchronously, they are still responsible for the material discussed in lecture and required to submit assignments by the deadline. - 4.
+- 1. All the lectures will be provided synchronously, will be recorded, and will also be available asynchronously on Canvas. - 2.
+Attendance in lecture is worth 2% of the overall grade (4 points).
+Students who attend at least 80% of the scheduled lectures will receive the 2% points; if a student attends less than 80% of the scheduled lectures, they will receive a score according to the percentage of lectures attended. - 3.
+Even though students may watch lectures asynchronously, they are still responsible for the material discussed in lecture and required to submit assignments by the deadline.
+No exceptions! - 4.
 Labs will be provided synchronously and are mandatory.
-Live lab sessions will be held on Zoom during the regularly scheduled time.
+Live lab sessions will be held via Zoom during the regularly scheduled time.
 You will work in small groups to complete each day's lab assignments.
 Lab Attendance is required and will contribute to your grade.
 You must also attend the lab section you are officially enrolled in.
-You will document each lab's accomplishments in a Daily Lab notebook, and there will be lab assignments based on the work done in lab throughout the quarter. - 5.
-Life happens...If you have to miss one or two lab sections for unforeseen circumstances (i. e. dare emergencies, illness, Covid-19 related issues), contact Dr. Pirino right away.
-You will still be responsible for the material you missed, but you will be given an alternative way to make up the points missed in lab.
-Concurrent enrollment in another class or graduate school interviews do not constitute a reasonable excuse to miss class. - 6.
-If illness or family emergencies force you to miss too many labs (more than two), consider taking the course in a different quarter or applying for an incomplete.
-You need to be in good standing (a passing grade when you apply) to qualify for an incomplete.
+You will document each lab's accomplishments in a Daily Lab notebook, and the lab assignments are based on the work done in lab due throughout the quarter. - 5.
+The situation that each of us is experiencing is a unique and unprecedented, and some of us may be facing new responsibilities and worries.
+We are making this class as flexible as possible, still ensuring that each of us can progress toward the learning goals.
+Thus, live lab sections to give you the best learning experience you can have in this unprecedented situation, and at the same time to create an academic community in this remote course. - 6.
+If you have to miss one or two lab sections for unforeseen circumstances, contact Dr. Pirino right away, within 24 hours.
+You will still be responsible for the material you missed.
+If your reason is approved by Dr. Pirino (i. e. dare emergencies, illness that prevents you to attend the Zoom meetings, Covid-19 hospitalization), you will be given an alternative way to make up the points missed in lab.
+IAs cannot excuse you for missing a lab, only Dr. Pirino can.
+Concurrent enrollment in another class or graduate school interviews do not constitute a reasonable excuse. - 7.
+If illness or family emergencies force you to miss too many labs (more than two), consider taking the course in a different quarter. - 8.
+A computer is required for the bioinformatics (command line) part of the course.
+Tablets or cell phones cannot be used for this part.

 Course Point Breakdown Points %

-Professionalism & Lab Citizenry 20 10
+Professionalism & Lab Citizenry 10 5

-Lab notebook 30 15
+Lab notebook 26 13

+Lecture Attendance 4 2

 Homework

-Lab quizzes 20 10
+Lab quizzes 30 15

 Writing assignments 90 45

 Team Presentations 40 20

 Total Points for the course 200 100